theduckingtraveller/theduckingtraveller.github.io/_posts/2018-09-02-Lassen-National-Park.md

 ![image9]({{site.baseurl}}/assets/img/lassen6.jpg){:height="800px" width="840px"}

-Other locations that you can check out if you have time:
+<a id="other-locations"></a>Other locations that you can check out if you have time:
 <ul>
  <li>Bumpass trailhead (The trail was closed when we visited but it is one of the popular trails here.
 It is a 3 mile roundtrip hike)</li>